batteries76/gentech-2019/term02/week05/pundit-notes.md

     def destroy?
         user.role == Role.find(3)
     end
 end
 ```
-Or we could check if the user added the track (assuming the relationship is in the structure):
+Or we could check if the user added the track (assuming the relationship is in the structure of the instance passed):
 ```ruby
 class TrackPolicy < ApplicationPolicy